syntithenai/elFinderPouch/README.steve.txt

 Better to deal with an online database via sync

+!Process Management
+How do I make managing multiple open windows work?
+ - switching between windows
+ - closing, minimising, .....
+ - window list

+At the moment all windows are opened in dialogs
+Where an action is taken on multiple selected items, multiple dialogs open.

+!
+API refactoring
+- get/set files, urls, ...
+	** COUCHTEST  - isCouch, isPouch, ..
+		- elfinder.js (754), quickview, open, view, download, archive, unzip ,........

+	- what does all this mean
+		- links vs base64 embedded
+		- filemanager vs applications
+		- download vs edit vs view vs archive

 CURRENT
 ckeditor
 - toolbar
 	- menu dropdowns
 		- file (preview, insert file), style(b,i,...), insert (iamge,video,div,br,...),

+BUGS
+- codemirror corrupt on save
+- quicklook video uses transport URL
+- mime filtering for elfinder is broken
+- set size on save file
+- BUG ON paste - parents and attachments are ..
+- zip - BUG unzip all in same folder

 IMAGEEDITOR

-BUG ON paste - parents and attachments are .. zip - BUG unzip all in same folder paste
+- allow for scaling on resize
+- workers for additional filters
+	- imageDetails style filters so they can be passed wo workers
+- review filter defaults
+- image as jq selector when initialising plugin
+- resizable editor resize child
+- bookmarklet
+	DREAMS
+		- drawing tools
+		- selection tools
+		- adding images and blending tools
+		???
+IS THERE CROSSOVER HERE WITH SVG-EDIT CAN I USE ONE AND THE SAME (ALSO FOR LAYOUT EDITOR)

 LICENSES